 Step 1: Collect the Paste in a Bucket

-You’ll need to follow the rule of wet and dry when disposing of the wallpaper paste in the rubbish.
+You’ll need to follow the rule of wet and dry when disposing of the wallpaper paste.

 Drop it into a bucket if you scrape the paste off the wall with the wallpaper.
 It’s safe when dry and can go in the general waste bin.
 Use this method if the paste contains solvents.